"We wanted to dispel the rumor that you cannot be pro-God and pro-gay":

 "Today's Washington

-has a recap of the event at which Mayor Fenty signed the District's
+Post has a recap of the event at which Mayor Fenty signed the District's

 marriage equality bill into law.
 The article makes note of the role religion